justsml/js-64bit-integer-examples/README.md

 In the 64-bit part of the tests we'll calculate a Fibonacci sequence up to 'step' #154, which should return ```68330027629092351019822533679447``` - about twice as many numbers as JS can reliably handle.

-Let's see is decimal.js or big.js can handle this...
+> Let's see if decimal.js or big.js can handle this...

 ## Install: